BenDavidAaron/bad-calculator/README.md

 # bad-calculator
-Webapp simulating a two function calculator, powered by Scikit Learn
+A [webapp](https://bad-calculator.herokuapp.com/) simulating a two function calculator, powered by Scikit Learn

 *Why preform a simple task in a simple way, when you can preform a simple task in a _complex_ way?*